nguyenvukhang/math/src/content/posts/complex-analysis/bounded-c1-functions.md

 ---
-title: 'Definition 2.1.1 (Bounded C¹ function)'
+title: 'Definition 2.1.1 (Bounded C¹ functions)'
 ---

 A function $\phi:[a,b]\to\R$ is continuously differentiable